 To take advantage of these alternatives or reduce the number of litigated issues, retain counsel early.
 Immediately work with a divorce lawyer to assemble a great team of experts.
 Experts in these cases may include, but are not limited to, forensic accountants, mental health professionals to assist with contested custody and visitation matters, business attorneys, vocational evaluators to determine the earning capacity of the supported party, and appraisers for real estate, valuable collections, and other personal property.

-The Approach for An Executive Seeking Divorce in Orange County
+The Approach for An Executive Seeking Divorce

 When an executive’s divorce is imminent, steps should be taken to avoid compromising their position, the business, or its value.
 It’s important that the married or recently separated executive lay out a plan that will help keep the divorce from also affecting the company, as follows: